Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/README.md

 Compiling the Code
 ---

 The code is intended to be compiled using CMake and Make.
-After having cloned this repo and taken care of the dependencies outlined in the repo [README](./README.md), you should just need to:
+After having cloned this repo and taken care of the dependencies outlined here above you should just need to:

 1. Make a build directory: `mkdir build && cd build`
 2. Compile: `cmake .. && make`